YuanL12/TDA_Updating_Persistence/README.md

 # TDA Updating Persistence
 This is a project about updating persistence mentored by Dr. Bradley Nelson.
 Here is the [pre-print](https://arxiv.org/abs/2108.05022).

+## Overview
+Persistent homology is a topological feature used in a variety of applications such as generating features for data analysis and penalizing optimization problems.
+We develop an approach to accelerate persistent homology computations performed on many similar filtered topological spaces which is based on updating associated matrix factorizations.
+Our approach improves the update scheme of Cohen-Steiner, Edelsbrunner, and Morozov for permutations by additionally handling addition and deletion of cells in a filtered topological space and by processing changes in a single batch.
+We show that the complexity of our scheme scales with the number of elementary changes to the filtration which as a result is often less expensive than the full persistent homology computation.
+Finally, we perform computational experiments demonstrating practical speedups in several situations including feature generation and optimization guided by persistent homology.

 ## Setup
 If you want to run C++ files, please use the following command for cloning submodule as well (since BATS is a submodule)
 ```